 Coaches who put in the time and effort to graduate from an accredited Coach training program will emerge with the confidence and knowledge to conduct themselves as a professional Coach.

-You may want to consider consider engaging with an ICF accredited training program.
-This would then allow you to apply to the ICF for Certification.
-The ICF Certification is in particular recognized and taken seriously in business and industry.
+You may want to consider engaging with an ICF-accredited training program.
+This would then allow you to apply to credential with the ICF.
+An ICF Credential is recognized and taken seriously particularly in business and industry.

 The ICF states that: